loading…

 Every team building an AI agent hits the same wall.

-Your agent forgets everything the moment a conversation ends.
+Your agent forgets everything the moment a session ends.
 So you add memory.
 You set up a vector database, write chunking logic, figure out retrieval ranking, handle stale entries, add multi-user isolation.
 Three weeks later you've built a half-working RAG pipeline and still haven't shipped the actual feature.

 And even when you ship it — it doesn't learn.
 Every memory is treated identically.
 The fact your agent recalled a hundred times and the user loved sits next to one it got wrong once.
 Nothing improves.
 There's no feedback loop.
 You're running the same dumb cosine search forever.